 Kissmetrics is a people-based analytics platform, tying all visits back to a person across whatever devices they use.

 Our tools let you see how specific users found you, help identify who your power users are, and allow you to study cohorts of different people.
 Google Analytics 360, however, still takes a more session-based analytics approach–so despite the new focus on mobile, user data on multiple devices can become cloudy and confusing at times.

 It also appears that Google Analytics 360 is still lacking an effective conversion optimization resource beyond testing.
-Kissmetrics helps marketers optimize their marketing with tools like Engage, which allows marketers to target the right people and nudge them towards conversion.
+Kissmetrics helps marketers optimize their marketing with tools like Campaigns, which allows marketers to target the right people and nudge them towards conversion.